rusoto/rusoto/AWS-CREDENTIALS.md

 * **location of credentials file:** if set and not empty the value of the environment variable ```AWS_SHARED_CREDENTIALS_FILE``` otherwise ```"~/.aws/credentials"```.
 * **profile name:** if set and not empty the value of the environment variable ```AWS_PROFILE``` otherwise ```"default"```

-It's also possible to implement your own credentials sourcing mechanism by creating a type that implements `rusoto::ProvideAwsCredentials`.
+It's also possible to implement your own credentials sourcing mechanism by creating a type that implements `rusoto_core::ProvideAwsCredentials`.

 #### sts:AssumeRole